-(K) Anti-money laundering
+(F) Anti-money laundering

-As at the date of this Base Prospectus, 13 judicial proceedings are pending before the ordinary judicial authority in opposition to sanctioning decrees issued by the MEF in the past years against some employees of BMPS and the Bank (as a jointly liable party for the payment) for infringements of reporting obligations on suspicious transactions pursuant to Legislative Decree No. 231/2007.
-The overall amount of the opposed monetary sanctions is equal to Euro 4.8 million (rounded), of which Euro 1,755,000.00 (rounded) has already been paid.
+As at 30 June 2021, 26 judicial proceedings are pending before the ordinary judicial authority in opposition to sanctioning decrees issued by the MEF in the past years against some employees of BMPS and the Bank (as a jointly liable party for the payment) for infringements of reporting obligations on suspicious transactions pursuant to Legislative Decree No. 231/2007.
+The overall amount of the opposed monetary sanctions is equal to Euro 4.1 million (rounded), of which Euro 2.0 (rounded) has already been paid.